 Dietary fat is required to carry out several body functions.
 It is a carrier for the fat-soluble vitamins and provides certain essential fatty acids.
 Fat, along with carbohydrates and protein, is also an important source of energy.
 But an excess of the wrong types of dietary fat is unhealthy.

 There are four types of dietary fat:

 - Trans fat

 - Polyunsaturated fat

 Monounsaturated fats (found in olive oil and canola oil) and polyunsaturated fats (found in vegetable oil, corn oil and safflower oil) are considered healthy fats, when used in moderation.
-All types of fat have more calories per gram than do carbohydrates or protein.
-Use monounsaturated and polyunsaturated oils for cooking, salad dressing, and as a substitute for butter on whole-wheat bread.
+All types of fat have more calories per gram than carbohydrates or protein.
+Use these types of oils for cooking, salad dressing and as a substitute for butter on whole-wheat bread.

 Here are a few tips to rebalance your dietary fat intake: